menandmice/micetro_docs/guides/implementation/xdns_redundancy_groups.rst

 Manage xDNS Zone Redundancy Groups
 ----------------------------------

-To manage xDNS Redundancy Groups select :guilabel:`Zone --> Manage xDNS Zone Redundancy Groups`.
+To manage xDNS Redundancy Groups select :menuselection:`Zone --> Manage xDNS Zone Redundancy Groups` in the Management Console.

 This will open the **xDNS Zone Redundancy Groups** Dialog.
 The dialog can be used to add, edit or remove a redundancy group.

 Adding a zone redundancy group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a redundancy group from within the xDNS Zone Redundancy Groups Dialog, click the :guilabel:`Add` button to open the xDNS Zone Redundancy Group Wizard:
+To add a redundancy group from within the xDNS Zone Redundancy Groups Dialog, click the :guilabel:`Add` button to open the *xDNS Zone Redundancy Group Wizard*:

 .. image:: ../../images/xdns-add-1.png
   :width: 60%